maruel/dlibox/setup/README.md

 ### Automated

-Configure your Raspberry Pi with everything necessary and start dotstar:
+Configure your Raspberry Pi with everything necessary and start dlibox:

     make HOST=mypi setup